What is Kabbalah?

 The Tree of Life

-Kabbalah's most exported diagram is the Tree of Life — ten sefirot (spheres) connected by twenty-two paths, mapping the descent of divine influence from Keter (crown) through Chokhmah and Binah down to Malkhut (kingdom, the manifest world).
-The arrangement is not symbolic in the soft sense; it functions as a structural model of how the unmanifest becomes manifest, with each sefirah representing a particular quality of divine attention.
+Kabbalah's most widely exported diagram is the Tree of Life: ten sefirot (spheres) connected by twenty-two paths.
+They map the descent of divine influence from Keter (crown) through Chokhmah and Binah down to Malkhut (kingdom, the manifest world).
+The arrangement is not merely symbolic.
+Each sefirah represents a particular quality of divine attention, and the structure as a whole models how the unmanifest becomes manifest.
+The paths between the sefirot correspond to the twenty-two letters of the Hebrew alphabet, linking linguistic and cosmological structure.

 Lurianic Kabbalah

-Isaac Luria (1534-1572), working in Safed, restructured the entire tradition around three concepts: tzimtzum (the contraction by which infinite divinity made room for a finite world), shevirat ha-kelim (the breaking of the vessels at creation that scattered divine sparks throughout matter), and tikkun olam (the repair of the world by gathering those sparks back).
-The framework is still load-bearing in contemporary Jewish mysticism and has bled into the secular phrase tikkun olam used in modern Jewish ethics.
+Isaac Luria (1534–1572), working in Safed, restructured the entire tradition around three concepts.
+Tzimtzum: the contraction by which infinite divinity made room for a finite world.
+Shevirat ha-kelim: the breaking of the vessels at creation, scattering divine sparks throughout matter.
+Tikkun olam: the repair of the world by gathering those sparks back.
+This framework remains central to contemporary Jewish mysticism§.
+The phrase tikkun olam has since entered modern Jewish ethics as a call to social repair, largely stripped of its cosmological context.

 Contemporary teachers

 Outside strictly traditional yeshiva contexts, the most-watched contemporary Kabbalah teacher in English-language media is David Ghiyam, whose work appears throughout this index.
-The Kabbalah Centre — founded by Philip Berg in 1965 — is the most prominent popularising organisation; the rigorous academic side, by contrast, is held by Gershom Scholem's lineage and contemporary scholars including Moshe Idel.
+The Kabbalah Centre, founded by Philip Berg in 1965, is the most prominent popularising organisation.
+The rigorous academic lineage runs through Gershom Scholem and contemporary scholars including Moshe Idel.

 — end of entry —